Isaac1989/Project_github/README.md

-## Scraping data about top medalist on official olympics  website
+## Scraping data about top medalists on official olympics  website